vmarkovtsev/pyupgrade/README.md

 difference is that the other maintainer is less opinionated and accepts changes which would never be accepted in the original project.
 For example, `--no-percent` disables turning `%` string formatting into `format()` calls.
 Upstream changes are manually mirrored from time to time;
 please file an issue if there is a sync lag.
+The version is always +1 major, e.g. 2.7.0 corresponds to 1.7.0 upstream.

 ## Installation